HSC Model Complaints Handling Procedure (MCHP)

 Email: Complaints.SPPG@hscni.net

-The Patient and Client Council (PCC) offer a freephone support service to support the public with questions, concerns or complaints they may have within their health and social care.
-They are also able to help the public with navigating their care should it be affected by pressures being faced by the Health Service caused by coronavirus (COVID-19).
+You may also seek advice from the Patient and Client Council (PCC) who offer a Freephone support service to support the public with questions, concerns or complaints they may have within their health and social care.

 Tel: 0800 917 0222